Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 Pros:

-- Workflows are unique and genuinely powerful
+- Workflows feature is unique and powerful for repeat content tasks

-- Solid template library for marketing
+- Great template library for marketing copy

-- Fast generation
+- Fast output generation

 Cons: